m-samadi/MIT-machine/README.md

 # MIT-machine
-This repository provides a VHDL language program to synthesize a computer machine.
+This repository provides a VHDL language program to synthesize a computer based on the machine provided by the Massachusetts Institute of Technology (MIT).
 <br/>
 <br/>
 ## Elements